Orientation double covers of non-orientable Lefschetz fibrations

+Here, for a two-sided simple closed curve \(c\) on \(N_g\), \({t_{c;\theta_{c}}}\) denotes the right handed Dehn twist about \(c\) considering an orientation \(\theta_c\) of a tubular neighborhood of \(c\).
+Further details are provided in Subsection \ref{subsec.4.1}.
 The organization of this article is as follows.
 In Section \ref{sec.2}, we recall the definition of orientation double covering map (Definition \ref{def2.6}) and their some properties (Lemma \ref{lem2.4} and \ref{lem2.5}).
 Furthermore, we also review the definition of Lefschetz fibrations (Defintion \ref{def2.6}), and then we show Proposition \ref{prop1.1}.
 In Section \ref{sec.3}, we identify vanishing cycles of the achiral Lefschetz fibration in Proposition \ref{prop1.1} (Proposition \ref{prop3.1}).
 In Section \ref{sec.4}, we give the the proof of Theorem \ref{thm1.2}.
 For this, we introduce an injective homomorphism between the mapping class group of the genus-\(g\) non-orientable surface and the mapping class group of the genus-\((g-1)\) orientable one.
 This homomorphism associates the monodromy representation of non-orientable Lefschetz fibrations with that of orientable ones (Proposition \ref{prop4.2}), and we use this to lift a monodromy factorization of a non-orientable Lefschetz fibration to that of an orientable one (Corollary \ref{cor4.3}).
 Applying these results, we finally prove Theorem \ref{thm1.2}.

 \textbf{Acknowledgements:} The author would like to express his gratitude to Professor Naoyuki Monden for meaningful discussion with him and his much encouragement.
 He would also like to thank Professors Masatoshi Sato and Kenta Hayano since Proposition \ref{prop1.1} in this paper is inspired by their useful comments.